 The way “Small Was Fast” recontextualizes its narrative, creating a multifaceted view of it within a single song, adds insight and value as well.
 When the song’s main character first appears, he or she provokes aversion with creepiness and a seemingly unstable emotional state.
 The band’s deranged performance adds to the effect.
 Yet after adjusting to the unusual character and music, it becomes apparent that something traumatizing may be underlying the bizarreness (the “I waited … I waited for you!” outburst), which could elicit sympathy for the character.
 Before too long, however, the sound that has immersed and made itself accessible to the listener disappears and the character is far away (the “Fisher Price industrial soundscape” section).
 Empathy drains as observation of the character from this new vantage point makes them start to seem weird again.

 It reminds me of taking time to get to know a person that initially seems odd.
-After adjusting to their eccentricities, they can be fun to hang out with––until it’s in a less intimate social situation.
-Observing them from the perspective of those with less context, one can understand why others might be put-off, and, right or wrong, begin wondering if they were actually worth vouching for and spending time with.
-This “Intrusive Other” POV allows for a fuller understanding of the character and their surroundings.
+After adjusting to his eccentricities, he can be fun to hang out with––until it’s in a less intimate social situation.
+Observing him from the perspective of those with less context, one can understand why others might be put-off, and, right or wrong, begin wondering if he were actually worth vouching for and spending time with.
+This “Intrusive Other” POV allows for a fuller understanding of the character and his surroundings.